-At December 31, 2023, the Bank employed 502 full-time employees of which 48% were women, 52% men and 34% minorities, based on employee self-reporting.
+Effective workforce retention requires a continuous cultivation of a welcoming and collaborative environment that values strong collaboration, problemsolving innovation and employee retention.
+At December 31, 2024, the Bank employed 499 full-time employees of which 46 percent were women, 54 percent were men and 35 percent were minorities, based on employee self-reporting.